mahfolio/four-card-feature-section/README.md

 ### Continued development

 I want to hone my skill on layout especially using grid.
-And also would like to further imrove the layout for the desktop version this project.
+And also would like to further imrove the layout for the desktop version of this project.

 ## Author